Hacking my door phone

 Detecting doorbell

-The ERT header on the Siedle HTS-711 circuit board is to the header 1 while idle and gets pulled up to around when the doorbell for the flat door is pressed (and approx to the header 7).
+The ERT terminal on the Siedle HTS-711 circuit board is to the terminal 1 while idle and gets pulled up to around when the doorbell for the flat door is pressed (and approx to the terminal 7).

-Using a SRD-05VDC-SL-C relay that handles and and wiring it as:
+Using for example a SRD-05VDC-SL-C relay, that handles and and wiring it as:

 Relay terminal